 Below, there’s a list showing how assistants coped with each criterion of the voice interface and what may be corrected in the future.

-Majority of the users who participated in the study of voice assistants mentioned that they use them mainly in two cases:
+The majority of the users who participated in the study of voice assistants mentioned that they use them mainly in two cases:

 - When the hands are occupied, for example, while driving or cooking;